 That “feeling” about pregnancy that experienced moms have comes from, well, experience!
 Women who have been through a previous pregnancy tend to notice signs and symptoms that they might have missed the first time around.

 It can be easy to mistake breast tenderness for an impending menstrual cycle, or morning sickness for a stomach bug.
-But fourth-time moms are less likely to do that than first-timers.
+But fourth-time moms are more likely to recognize pregnancy symptoms than first-timers.

 Other parts of pregnancy are more recognizable, too.
 Many women experiencing pregnancy for the first time mistake the movements of their tiny baby for something like gas.
 Moms on their second, third, or fourth pregnancies are far more likely to recognize those little flutters for what they are.